-This meeting will cover the purposes set out in the section ‘Purpose’ above.
+This meeting will cover the purposes set out in ‘purpose’.

-This meeting does not remove the need for, and will not duplicate, a variety of in-year planning, reporting, operational and risk management discussions between UKRI-NERC and centres in bilateral and multilateral forums.
+This meeting does not remove the need for, and will not duplicate, a variety of in-year planning, reporting, operational and risk management discussions between UKRI-NERC and centres in bi- and multi-lateral forums.
 It will not routinely cover operational issues (including landlord-tenant issues for UK-CEH and NOC) unless they become strategic risks to financial sustainability or to the delivery of activities commissioned by NERC.

 - the role of each party